 A learning management system (LMS) is a software application for the administration, documentation, tracking, reporting, automation and delivery of educational courses, training programs or learning and development programs.
 NDSU has multiple platforms available to faculty, staff and students.

-Blackboard is NDSU's Learning Management System connecting students, faculty and staff both inside and outside of the class room.
+Blackboard is the official Learning Management System for NDSU that connects students, faculty and staff both inside and outside of the class room.
 Many instructors use Blackboard to:

 - Share course syllabi and materials